learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 ## Introduction

-In this lab, you'll further practice the ideas behind CNN and adapting pretrained models as described in previous lessons.
+In this lesson, you'll further practice the ideas behind CNN and adapting pretrained models as described in previous lessons.
 You'll once again work on the Santa or Not Santa problem scenario you've seen before!

 ## Objectives

 You will be able to:

-* Use Keras to adapt a pretrained CNN
+- Explain what "freezing" and "unfreezing" a layer means in a neural network
-* Implement feature engineering and fine tuning on a pretrained model
+- Implement feature engineering and fine tuning on a pre-trained model
+- Use Keras to adapt a pretrained CNN

 ```python